marktoman/mechaview/README.md

 # MechaView

-The tool wraps your plain C# inside a single exe WPF app.
+The tool wraps plain C# in a single exe WPF app.

 ## Run it
 1. Create a class library (.NET Framework 4.5+)
 2. Add [nuget]()
 3. Define your view model (see below)
 4. Run `start-app` from Package Manager Console
-5. Get the single exe inside your bin folder (ignore the other files)
+5. Get the exe inside your bin folder (ignore the other files)

 ## Basics
 The application consists of your view model and the `App` class defined in the global namespace.
 It has to both have the exact name and implement the `IApp` interface.